hydro-informatics/hydro-informatics.github.io/get-started/install-telemac.md

 ```

-## Download *TELEMAC*
+## Download TELEMAC

-We will need more packages to enable parallelism and compiling, but before installing them, download the latest version of *TELEMAC* through subversion (`svn`).
+We will need more packages to enable parallelism and compiling, but before installing them, download the latest version of TELEMAC through subversion (`svn`).
 The developers (irregularly) inform about the newest public release on [their website](http://www.opentelemac.org/index.php/latest-news-development-and-distribution) and the latest absolute latest release can be read from the [svn-tags website](http://svn.opentelemac.org/svn/opentelemac/tags/) (use with passwords in the below command line block).
-To download* *TELEMAC*, open *Terminal* in the *Home* directory (either use `cd` or use the *Files* browser to navigate to the *Home* directory and right-click in the empty space to open *Terminal*) and type (enter `no` when asked for password encryption):
+To download* TELEMAC, open *Terminal* in the *Home* directory (either use `cd` or use the *Files* browser to navigate to the *Home* directory and right-click in the empty space to open *Terminal*) and type (enter `no` when asked for password encryption):

 ```
 svn co http://svn.opentelemac.org/svn/opentelemac/tags/v8p2r0  ~/telemac/v8p2 --username ot-svn-public --password telemac1*
 ```

-This will have downloaded *TELEMAC* *v8p2r0* to the directory `/home/USER-NAME/telemac/v8p2`.
+This will have downloaded TELEMAC v8p2 to the directory `/home/USER-NAME/telemac/v8p2`.

 ## Recommended Prerequisites (Parallelism and Compilers)